 Yarrow not only looks pretty, but it also serves a valuable purpose in your garden.
 But you might not know what benefits these are, or how exactly to reap them from yarrow.

-This article will give you everything you need to know about using yarrow, from understanding the yarrow plant to finding the best yarrow companion plants for your garden.
+This guide will give you everything you need to know about using yarrow, from understanding the yarrow plant to finding the best yarrow companion plants for your garden.

 Is All Yarrow Invasive?